-An issue that may arise in prosecutions under $\S$ 844(i) is whether a kind of property, particularly residential property, is "used in an activity affecting interstate commerce."
-See Jimenez, 256 F.3d at 336-38 (discussing various Supreme Court and Fifth Circuit cases).
+An issue that may arise in prosecutions under § 844(i) is whether a particular residential property is "used in an activity affecting interstate commerce."
+See Jimenez, 256 F.3d at 336-38 (discussing Supreme Court and Fifth Circuit cases).
 The Supreme Court addressed the issue in Russell v.
 United States, 105 S. Ct.
 2455 (1985), where the Court held that a two-unit rental property was "used in an activity affecting interstate commerce" because "the local rental of an apartment unit is merely an element of a much broader commercial market in rental properties."
 Id. at 2457.
 Later, in Jones v.
 United States, 120 S. Ct.
 1904 (2000), the Court read the word "used" in § 844(i) "to mean active employment for commercial purposes, and not merely a passive, passing, or past connection to commerce."
 Id. at 1910.
-Although the homeowner in that case used the home as collateral to obtain and secure a mortgage from an out-of-state lender, used the home to obtain a casualty insurance policy from an out-of-state insurer, and obtained natural gas for the home from an out-ofstate company, the Court held that the home was not "used" in an activity affecting interstate commerce because the home was only "actively employed" as a private residence for the owner.
+Although the homeowner in that case used the home as collateral to obtain and secure a mortgage from an out-of-state lender, used the home to obtain a casualty insurance policy from an out-of-state insurer, and obtained natural gas for the home from an out-of-state company, the Court held that the home was not "used" in an activity affecting interstate commerce because the home was only "actively employed" as a private residence for the owner.
 Id.
 The Fifth Circuit held in Jimenez, 256 F.3d at 339, that an owneroccupied home with a one-room office was "used in an activity affecting interstate commerce" when the home office was "where business records and supplies were stored, where employee paychecks were written and picked up, and where business vehicles occasionally parked overnight" for the resident-owner's company.
-A seemingly critical fact in Jimenez was that the home's address was listed on the company's tax forms, which made the case "quickly distinguishable from the garden-variety situation of a lawyer or salesperson who occasionally works from home."
+A seemingly critical fact in Jimenez was that the home address was listed on the company's tax forms, which made the case "quickly distinguishable from the garden-variety situation of a lawyer or salesperson who occasionally works from home."
 Id.

-THREATS AGAINST THE PRESIDENT 18 U.S.C. § 871
+THREATS AGAINST THE PRESIDENT AND SUCCESSORS 18 U.S.C. § 871

-Title 18, United States Code, Section 871, makes it a crime for anyone knowingly and willfully to make a threat to injure, kill, or kidnap the President of the United States.
+Title 18, United States Code, Section 871, makes it a crime for anyone to knowingly and willfully make a threat to injure, kill, or kidnap the President [Vice President] [President-elect] [Vice President-elect] [any other officer next in the order of succession to the office] of the United States.